ad-freiburg/osm-live-updates/README.md

 # osm-live-updates

-The osm-live-updates (`olu`) tool is designed to keep SPARQL databases containing [OpenStreetMap](https://www.openstreetmap.org) (OSM) data up to date by processing OsmChange files.
-It not only applies the changes to osm objects described in these files but also updates the geometries of objects affected by modifications to referenced elements, such as ways or relations.
+The [osm-live-updates](https://github.com/nicolano/osm-live-updates) (`olu`) tool is designed to keep SPARQL endpoints containing [*OpenStreetMap*](https://www.openstreetmap.org) (OSM) data, which has been converted to RDF triples with [*osm2rdf*](https://github.com/ad-freiburg/osm2rdf), up to date by processing [*OsmChange*](https://wiki.openstreetmap.org/wiki/OsmChange) files.
+Since *osm2rdf* retains the complete object geometry of the OSM data, `olu` also preserves the correctness of these geometries by updating the geometry of OSM objects in the database that reference a changed object in the *OsmChange* file.

 ## Preconditions